schatzcenter/CBREC/CBREC-Fire/README.md

 ### Usage

-This project is in the Rstudio project format, so all scripts must be sourced relative to the main CBIP folder.
+This project is in the Rstudio project format, so all scripts must be sourced relative to the main CBREC folder.
 The steps to calculate emissions for a single tile are shown below.
 In this example, emissions and residual (unconsumed) fuel are estimated for a fixed set of scenarios over five time steps over a 100-year period for tile number 300.
 For ease of use when running on multiple tiles, the run_all function wraps the scenario_emissions function, which in turn wraps all other functions.
-For efficiency, the scenario_emissions function impliments parrallel processing using the future.apply package, which is platform independent.
+For efficiency, the scenario_emissions function implements parallel processing using the future.apply package, which is platform independent.

 ```
-source("scripts/emissions_model/run_all.R")
+source("CBREC-Fire/run_CBREC-Fire.R")

 run_all(300)
 ```

-Tile number must match one of the ID numbers of the tiles located in "data/Tiles/clipped_tiles/clipped_tiles.shp".
+Tile number must match one of the ID numbers of the tiles located in "CBREC-Fire/input/tiles/cbrec-fire-tiles.shp".
 There are 11,990 tiles, each of which is approximately ~2669 hectares in size.
 The tile ID numbers can be extracted using the following snippet:

 ```
-tiles <- sf::st_read("data/Tiles/clipped_tiles/clipped_tiles.shp")
+tiles <- sf::st_read("CBREC-Fire/input/tiles/cbrec-fire-tiles.shp")
 tiles$ID
 ```

-All outputs are saved to the "data/Tiles/output" folder as data.tables in .rds format.
+All outputs are saved to the "CBREC-Fire/output" folder as data.tables in .rds format.
 The subfolder "emissions" contains wildfire emissions estimates, the subfolder "residual_fuels" contains the residual fuels data.
-Each tile has scenario-specific outputs stored in a folder named for the tile number.
+Each tile has case-specific outputs stored in a folder named for the tile number.
 The following code demonstrates how to access the results.

 ```
-emissions <- readRDS("data/Tiles/output/emissions/300/20_Proportional_Thin-None-70-30-first-No-No-49-300-0.rds")
+emissions <- readRDS("CBREC-Fire/output/emissions/300/20_Proportional_Thin-None-70-30-first-No-No-49-300-0.rds")

-residual_fuels <- readRDS("data/Tiles/output/residual_fuels/300/20_Proportional_Thin-None-70-30-first-No-No-49-300-0.rds")
+residual_fuels <- readRDS("CBREC-Fire/output/residual_fuels/300/20_Proportional_Thin-None-70-30-first-No-No-49-300-0.rds")
 ```

 The run_all function can run any number of the tiles.
 The run_all function has an optional argument t_range, which is a integer vector or sequence of tile ID numbers.
 The default is NULL, which runs all tiles.
 WARNING: This takes quite a while to run, and requires a lot of disk space.
 There is a second argument save_runtime, which defaults to TRUE.
 This saves an .rds file with the runtime, "run_time.rds", in the main project directory.

 ```
+source("CBREC-Fire/run_CBREC-Fire.R")

 # runs all tiles
-source("scripts/emissions_model/run_all.R")
 run_all()

 # run first 100 tiles from Rstudio